-Other factors can have powerful effects on body weight and obesity, some of which are outside of the person’s control.
+Other factors can have powerful effects on body weight and obesity, some of which are outside of a person’s control.

 This article lists 9 compelling reasons why obesity is not just a choice.

-Health is especially important during early life, as this affects health later on.
-In fact, a lot can be determined while the fetus is still in the womb (2).
+Health is especially important during early life, as this affects your health later on.
+In fact, a lot can be determined while the fetus is still in the womb (

-The mother’s diet and lifestyle choices matter a great deal, and may influence the baby’s future behaviors and body composition.
+A mother’s diet and lifestyle choices matter a great deal and may influence a baby’s future behavior and body composition.

-Furthermore, the genes we inherit from our parents may determine our susceptibility to weight gain (7).
+Furthermore, the genes you inherit from your parents may determine your susceptibility to weight gain (

-Although genetics and early life factors are not exclusively responsible for obesity, they do contribute to the problem by predisposing people to weight gain.
+Though genetics and early life factors are not exclusively responsible for obesity, they contribute to the problem by predisposing people to weight gain.

-About 40% of overweight children will continue to be heavy during their teenage years, and 75−80% of obese teenagers will become obese adults (8).
+About 40% of children with excess weight will continue to be heavy during their teenage years, and 75−80% of teenagers with obesity will maintain this condition into adulthood (

-It is important to note that these factors are generally not made by choice of either the mother or baby, yet they seem to be linked to the child’s obesity risk.
+It’s important to note that these factors are generally not made by choice of either the mother or baby yet seem to be linked to the child’s obesity risk.

 Additionally, forming healthy dietary and exercise habits during childhood may be the most valuable prevention against obesity and lifestyle-related diseases.

-These drugs may increase appetite, reduce metabolism or even alter the body’s ability to burn fat — making it store fat instead of burning it.
+These drugs may increase your appetite, reduce your metabolism, or even alter your body’s ability to burn fat, increasing your rate of fat storage.

-Additionally, many common medical conditions can predispose to weight gain.
+Additionally, many common medical conditions can predispose you to weight gain.
 A key example is hypothyroidism.

-gain is a common side effect of many medications.
-These include diabetes medications, antidepressants and antipsychotics.
+gain is a common side effect of many medications, including diabetes drugs,

 Hunger and uncontrollable eating are not just caused by greediness or lack of willpower.